nigno17/Data-Visualization/README.md

 - Ball physics: a simple scene with a ball on a plane controlled via rigidbody physics
 - Collisions: an improvement of the ball example adding collisions with boxes and a trigger
 - FinalMain + FinalRunning: A final example of a game were the player needs to push out of the plane and touch several boxes spawned randomly
+- Resources_loader: An example on the use of the Resources folder that loads a random texture and material from the Resources folder